US Topo - 33 of 32

-The original USGS 7.5-minute topographic map series (1945-1992) included feature classes that are not yet shown on US Topos.
+The original USGS 7.5-minute topographic map series (1945-1992) included feature classes that are not yet shown on US Topo maps.
 Examples include recreational trails, pipelines, power lines, survey markers, many types of boundaries, and many types of buildings.
 The USGS no longer does field verification or other primary data collection for these feature classes, and there are no national data sources suitable for general-purpose, 1:24,000-scale maps.
 For many of these feature classes, USGS is working with other agencies to develop data.
 Over time, as these data become available and are included in The National Map, that content will be added to the US Topos.
-You can read an overview of the philosophy of US Topo content.

 Because US Topo maps are mass produced from GIS databases, some features shown on traditional maps may never be included on US Topo.
-For example, it is doubtful a national database of isolated windmills and water tanks will ever be built, nor is it likely that the owners of cross-country pipelines or power lines will consent to showing these features.
+For example, it is doubtful a national database of isolated ranch windmills and water tanks will ever be built.

-- During the second 3-year US Topo production cycle (2013-15) progress has been made on adding PLSS.
-As of August 2014, PLSS has been published on US Topo maps in 11 states (WA, OR, ID, MT, WY, UT, CO, NM, OH, AR, MI).
-At least four more states (CA, AZ, NV, MO) will be added to this list in 2015.
+- PLSS -- Absence of Public Land Survey System (PLSS) information was a major problem during the first 3-year production cycle (2010-12), but in the second cycle (2013-15) was largely solved.
+As of October 2015, PLSS has been published on US Topo maps in 19 states.
+At least five more states will be added to this list in 2016.
 PLSS is also included on Alaska maps.
-The Bureau of Land Management provides these data, sometimes in cooperation with state agencies.
-The PLSS layer is turned off by default when a map is opened in Acrobat Reader, and must be clicked on by the user -- the reason is that displaying the PLSS network and the U.S. National Grid together leads to confusing visual clutter.
+The Bureau of Land Management (BLM) provides these data, often in cooperation with state agencies.
+The PLSS layer is turned off by default when a map is opened in Acrobat Reader, and must be clicked on by the user; the reason is that displaying the PLSS network and the U.S. National Grid together leads to confusing visual clutter.